 The wood floors throughout and bright natural color scheme give it that clean, modern look but keep with the simple cottage aesthetic, making it one of the more understated and beautiful modern homes.

-Contemporary homes contain more color, clean lines, smooth finishes, and lighter woods.
-Right out the gate, this home is showcasing a beautiful black siding exterior that contrasts incredibly well with the stone and cedar accents.
+Contemporary homes contain more color, clean lines, smooth finishes, and lighter wood.
+Right out the gate, this home showcases a beautiful black siding exterior that contrasts incredibly well with the stone and cedar accents.

-The vaulted ceilings make this home nice and open, and the exterior of that great room, with the cedar siding, gives a modern asymmetrical design that you are not going to find on a classic ranch home.
+The vaulted ceilings make this home nice and open, and the exterior of that great room, with the cedar siding, gives a modern asymmetrical design that you will not find on a classic ranch home.

 The trick to creating an inviting modern architecture home is to juxtapose warm and cool, and that was our intention at #ArrowheadArtisan.
 The black metal steel, with poured concrete walls and teak throughout the exterior as well as the interior.
 A custom new home build that we’ve been working hard on and are bringing to market for one new lucky homeowner come spring 2023.
 This is a 7,800 square ft. one-of-a-kind custom spec home located in Edina, MN within Indian Hills.

 Modern is a static term used to describe a specific time period, and it marks the beginning of the 20th century.
 Some common characteristics of this style include large windows, high gloss finish with chrome accents, explained Karen Rohr.

 It also incorporates simple decor with contrast such as white or black; whereas, adding white brings expansiveness and adding black provides a feeling of elegance.
 Modern interior design focuses on simplicity and minimalism lifestyle.